RoelofRuis/termites/readme.md

 ## Module `termites_web`

-The web module contains components for easy interaction with the web, mainly through it's websocket graph component.
+The web module contains components for easy interaction with the web, mainly through it's websocket component.

 ### Usage